open-telemetry/opentelemetry-dotnet-contrib/src/OpenTelemetry.Exporter.OneCollector/README.md

 OneCollector service.

 > [!NOTE]
-> When a log/event is mapped `OneCollectorExporter` will automaticallyadd the
+> When a log/event is mapped `OneCollectorExporter` will automatically add the
 > `namespace` and/or `name` attribute(s) to preserve the original values.

 Mappings can be specified using a default wild card rule, exact-match rules,